sebw/linkding-archiver/README.md

 This container image allows this.

+**UPDATE 2024**: Linkding has introduced local archiving also based on SingleFile.
+This project is no longer maintained (unless security issue) and I suggest you have a look at the "sissbruecker/linkding:latest-plus" Docker image.

 ## How does it work?

 - this container will query your Linkding instance every hour